hectorbennett/command-pattern/README.md

 ## Implementing in Rust

-Some parts of the above code can be translated from python very straightforwardly, for example the Graph class is adapted without any unexpected changes.
+Although some parts of the above python example can be translated very straighforwardly, there are some parts that will require some extra thought.
+Let's start with the Graph class, which is adapted without any real unexpected changes:

 ```rust
 // rust/src/graph.rs